prsavla/cse15l-lab-reports/labreport.md

 bash: cd: hi.txt: Not a directory
 [user@sahara ~/lecture1/messages]$
 ```
 | Error | Using `cd` with a path to a file will give an error message because `cd` is only meant to be used only when working with directories or changing from parent to subdirectories.
 It does not work with files!
-Note that in this example, the current working directory was `messages`.
+Note that in this example, the current working directory was `/home/lecture1/messages`.

 ## Example #4: `ls` with no arguments
 ```